Originally published in: Business Family (October 2015)

 You need some time, and if you go for an outsider it is vital to really get to know the people you are getting in, to have lots of letters of reference, do psychological testing and lots of interviews.
 But what you really want to know is how people behave in stressful conditions when they are in a position of power.
 And that takes a lot of time.

-John A Davis has taught family business classes at Harvard since 1996, and is also founder and chairman of Cambridge Family Enterprise Group, an advisory and education organization for enterprising families with family companies, family offices and family philanthropic foundations.
+John A Davis has taught family business classes since 1996, and is also founder and chairman of Cambridge Family Enterprise Group, an advisory and education organization for enterprising families with family companies, family offices and family philanthropic foundations.